bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/02 - more options/README.md

 ### ... unless we play a bit

-This time, download any of the `config 02 - *` files, and load it into `Output Config: Load`.
+This time, load any of the `config 02 - *` files into `Output Config: Load`.
 Once again, adjust `checkpoint` to a model that exists in your ComfyUI instance.

 Try to connect the `checkpoint` and `sampler` outputs, to `Load Checkpoint` / ckpt_name and `KSampler` / sampler_name.
 This time it works, and we can run the workflow.
 Why?